project-koku/nise-populator/README.md

 This project is developed uses Pipenv.
 Many configuration settings can be read in from a ``.env`` file.
 To configure, do the following:

 1. Copy `example.env` into a `.env`
-2. Obtain AWS, Azure, GCP, OCI and Insights values and update the following in your `.env`:
+2. Obtain AWS, Azure, GCP and Insights values and update the following in your `.env`:
 ```
 AWS_ACCESS_KEY_ID=AWS_ACCESS_KEY
 AWS_SECRET_ACCESS_KEY=AWS_SECRET_KEY